1971 Dime Value Checker: Errors List, “D” , “S” & No Mint Mint Mark Worth

 2002 - Present

-Denver mint coins (1971-D) consistently command higher premiums than Philadelphia strikes, despite having a larger mintage of 377 million versus 162 million.
-This counterintuitive pattern often occurs when Denver coins were better preserved in rolls or when Philadelphia coins saw heavier circulation in major metropolitan areas.
+Denver mint coins (1971-D) consistently command higher premiums than Philadelphia despite a much larger mintage (377 million vs. 162 million).
+This counterintuitive pattern reflects better preservation rates and less heavy circulation in western markets.

-The 1971 Roosevelt dime marks the 25th anniversary of one of the nation’s most enduring coin designs.
-The Roosevelt dime series began in 1946 as a tribute to President Franklin D. Roosevelt following his death in April 1945, specifically honoring his connection to the March of Dimes organization that he helped establish to combat polio—a disease he personally battled.
+The 1971 Roosevelt dime marks the 25th anniversary of one of America’s most enduring coin designs.
+The Roosevelt dime series began on January 30, 1946 — what would have been President Franklin D. Roosevelt’s 64th birthday — as a tribute following his death in April 1945.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List